tailwindlabs/tailwindcss.com/source/components/forms.blade.md

 titleBorder: true
 ---

-Tailwind doesn't include purpose-built form control classes out of the box, but form controls are easy to style using existing utilities.
+Tailwind doesn't include purpose-built form control classes out of the box, but form controls are can be styled using existing utilities.

 Here are a few examples to help you get an idea of how to build components like this using Tailwind.